inktrap/studyriffic/README.md

 # Done

 ~~~
+ x Continue button in the middle of the scale
  x 1b) Charlie-David should be one sentence (2 times)
  x new fillers for 3)
  x increase task number (after other fixes, test timing again)